zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_VM_COTSUE.md

 ### 4.2 Build SMF

 - Remain logged in to the same virtual machine to compile and install SMF
 - The build can be made in two modes Debug and Release.
-Debug mode will provide more logs for debuging but may effect the performance.
+Debug mode will provide more logs for debuging but may affect performance.
 - To read more about smf build [checkout](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-smf/-/wikis/home)

 ``` bash=
 ~$ git clone -b develop https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-smf.git